One man’s trash: Tepco Beach

 Which pattern is it?

-Identifying your pottery shards is straightforward when they were likely produced by a single manufacturer.
+Identifying your pottery pieces is straightforward when they were likely produced by a single manufacturer.
 And, with an engaged collector community, it’s even easier.
 Tepco china is highly collectible today, with mid-century design enthusiasts and lovers of these restaurant pieces sharing photos and information on them online.

 how to identify tepco sea pottery pieces